maniacx/Battery-Health-Charging/.github/README.md

 ```
 ### Dell (libsmbios)
 **NOTE: The Express mode may cause battery health to diminish more quickly than other modes.**
+**NOTE: If both libsmbios and Dell Command Center(cctk) are installed on your laptop, an option will provide in the extension settings to choose between libsmbios and Dell Command Center.
+Select with package the extension should use to set charging threshold.
+Default is set to libsmbios**

 * 5 presets Express, Adaptive, Full Capacity Mode, Balance Mode, and Maximum Life Span mode.
 * Express and Adaptive are fixed mode.
 You can find the description of Express charge mode and adaptive mode on dell [website](https://www.dell.com/support/manuals/en-us/dcpm2.1/userguide_dell-v1/configuraci%C3%B3n-de-bater%C3%ADa?guid=guid-0fbbbeff-4928-4def-89af-3d28d0a231ce&lang=en-us).